kleinmann-orm/kleinmann-orm/docs/fields.rst

 MySQL
 ^^^^^

-.. automodule:: tortoise.contrib.mysql.fields
+.. automodule:: kleinmann.contrib.mysql.fields
     :members: GeometryField, UUIDField

 Postgres
 ^^^^^^^^

-.. automodule:: tortoise.contrib.postgres.fields
+.. automodule:: kleinmann.contrib.postgres.fields
     :members: TSVectorField

 Extending A Field
 =================

 It is possible to subclass fields allowing use of arbitrary types as long as they can be represented in a database compatible format.
-An example of this would be a simple wrapper around the :class:`~tortoise.fields.CharField` to store and query Enum types.
+An example of this would be a simple wrapper around the :class:`~kleinmann.fields.CharField` to store and query Enum types.

 .. code-block:: python3